-I feel it is important to bring up an issue that takes into account the factor of funding-the length time you will be in graduate school.
-As stated above, the time in graduate school is typically shorter for a PsyD student than a PhD student.
-In a practical sense, this means that a PsyD student is able to get out and earn a real salary (on average) a year before a PhD student.
-Now this is where things get a bit interesting.
-Say you get out of school and earn about $60,000 with your PsyD.
-Of course this is way more than the stipend at any PhD program; the stipend might be close to $20,000.
-However, the $60,000 you earn in your year out of graduate school will be needed to start paying back what could be at least $100,000 in tuition costs.
-To find out tuition costs for any APA accredited PhD or PsyD program, go to their website and look for the link that says Student Admissions, Outcomes and Other Data.
-I think you will be very surprised to see the tuition costs at both PhD and PsyD programs.
-As stated earlier, a PhD student will typically not have any tuition debt hanging over their head.
-Thus the $40,000 extra in salary for the PsyD student in the year they are working compared to the stipend of a PhD student is offset by the tuition debt the PsyD student must repay.
+We stated earlier that the time in graduate school is typically shorter for a PsyD student than a PhD student.What this means is that a PsyD student is able to get out and earn a real salary at least a year earlier than a PhD student.
+Take this example.
+Let's say you get out of school and earn about $60,000 with your PsyD.
+This amount is a lot more than the stipend at any PhD program; the stipend might be close to $20,000.
+The $60,000 you earn in your year out of graduate school, however, will be needed to start paying back what could be at least $100,000 in loans to cover tuition costs.
+Therefore, the $40,000 extra in salary for the PsyD student compared to the stipend of a PhD student is offset by the tuition debt for the PsyD student.